 3. Fangate with a Welcome Tab

 A Welcome Tab should be the first thing a prospective new fan sees when they come to your page.
-It should lay out what to expect when they “like” you, and there should be a clear call to action to like the page.
+It should lay out what to expect when they “like” you, and there should be a clear A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." to like the page.

 A truly effective fangate has something of value the brand can offer if the person likes the page that they can’t otherwise get.
 It’s providing incentive to like the page.